 Jacqui Smith and the Thomas Pocklington Trust team at the CPD event and launch of ‘Homes and living spaces for people with sight loss – a guide for interior designers’.
 Photograph by Claire Goldsmith

-Sight Loss Consultancy
+Sight Loss Consultancy and Talks

 Having worked in healthcare design, I had always been aware of the significance of lighting, colour and finish for visually impaired people.
 With an ageing population, good design in all forms of housing is a key consideration.
 Good lighting and colour contrast makes the world of difference to someone with poor sight, reducing falls so improving their confidence and crucially their independence.